Chuck, Wilson and the emergence of artificial minds in human-AI conversations: The Case for Illusionism

 Birch argues:

 \begin{quote} Chatbots generate a powerful illusion of a companion, assistant, or partner being present throughout a conversation [...]
 It is an illusion, because every step in your conversation is a separate processing event.
-State-of-the-art large language models are “Mixture-of-Experts” (MoE) models, with many separately trained sub-networks and gating mechanisms that direct your query to the most relevant sub-network.
+State-of-the-art large language models are ``Mixture-of-Experts'' (MoE) models, with many separately trained sub-networks and gating mechanisms that direct your query to the most relevant sub-network.
 Each of those sub-networks may be implemented in multiple data centres.
 In most cases there is no specific local implementation of the LLM anywhere in the world that is handling the whole chain of events that constitutes your conversation.
 It might be that one step in the conversation is processed in a data centre in Vancouver, the next in Virginia, the next in Texas.
 A conversation with 10 interactions might be processed by 10 different model implementations in 10 different data centres \citep[6]{birch2025ai}. \end{quote}

-Birch’s argument targets the apparent persistence of characters.
-The picture Birch favours is one on which the persistence of characters is projected onto the conversation by users but where, on closer inspection, there is no one persistent character maintaining the conversation on the back-end.
+Birch’s argument targets the apparent persistence of characters: he allows that LLMs could in principle have instantaneous mental states corresponding to individual forward passes of the model, but denies that a sequence of such forward passes involving one or several LLMs could underwrite a minded and psychologically continuous character of the kind that appears to exist in user-LLM conversations.
+The picture Birch favours is, accordingly, one on which the apparent persistence of characters is projected onto the conversation \textit{by users}, but where there exists no minded and psychologically continuous character maintaining the conversation on the back-end.

-To understand Birch’s argument, we first need to get clear about what he means by `persistence.'
+To understand Birch’s argument, we first need to get clear about what he means by ``persistence.''
 Birch defines persistence in terms of psychological continuity.
 Consider,

-\begin{quote} What matters for our purposes is that, whatever one’s favourite theory of the right kind of psychological continuity that secures personal identity, the right kind of continuity is plainly not present in chatbots, where the only kind of continuity during a conversation is a textual record of the conversation history \citep[5]{birch2025ai}. \end{quote}
+\begin{quote} What matters for our purposes is that, whatever one’s favourite theory of the right kind of psychological continuity that secures personal identity, the right kind of continuity is plainly not present in chatbots, where the only kind of continuity during a conversation is a textual record of the conversation history \citet[5]{birch2025ai}. \end{quote}